BergstromDomain/MainApp/docs/section_1_getting_started/1_2_created_a_new_rails_application.md

 ## Getting Started ##

-### Creating A New Rails Application ###
+### Created a New Rails Application ###
-Create a new Rails application from the terminal
+I created a new Rails application from the terminal.
 ```bash
 rails new MainApp -T --database=postgresql
 ```
-I'm using the `-T` flag to disable the default test framework since I will be using *RSpec* and I'm also using *Postgres* instead of the defaul *SQLite*
+I was using the `-T` flag to disable the default test framework since I will be using *RSpec*.
+I also used *Postgres* as the database instead of the defaul *SQLite*.

-#### Configure the database ####
+#### Configured the database ####
-One the installation is complete, change into the new directory and start the Rails server
+Once the installation was complete, I changed into the new directory and started the Rails server.
 ```bash
 cd MainApp
 rails s
 ```

-This will give us an error
+This gave me an error.
 >__ActiveRecord::NoDatabaseError__: *FATAL: role "ubuntu" does not exist*

-Stop the server with `Ctrl-C`.
-Create a database user, *ubuntu*
+I stopped the server with `Ctrl-C` and logged into the postgres terminal and created a database user, *ubuntu*.
 ```bash
 sudo su postgres
 createuser --interactive